nodejs/mentorship/kickoff.md

     - [Apply as a Mentee form][].

-- [ ] Create a Slack channel for interested and nominated mentors and mentees, this lowers the barrier for people to join, by increasing visiblity of members and show the activity of the program.
+- [ ] Create a Slack channel for interested and nominated mentors and mentees, this lowers the barrier for people to join, by increasing visibility of members and show the activity of the program.

 - [ ] Announce to all Node.js projects (i.e. node-core) about the availability of